sg893052/sonic-buildimage/EVPN/LVTEP/EVPN_LVTEP_HLD.md

 The delay restore logic will rely on the uplink interface tracking configuration to determine the MCLAG and orphan interfaces to be held down.
 In other words, uplink interface tracking must be configured in order for the delay restore timer to take effect.
 Below is the behavior of the delay restore timer:

 - The delay restore timer will be started when the first IP interface in the system comes up.
 - While the timer is running, the MCLAG and orphan interfaces will be kept in operationally down state.
 The user can manually bring the interfaces up by shutting down and starting up the interfaces explicitly.
+Note that if user shutdown and startup the interface again while the delay restore timer is still running, the delay restore timer is not re-applied to the interface.
 - When the timer expires, the operationally down MCLAG and orphan interfaces will be brought up.
 - By default, the timer is set to 300 seconds.
 This means delay restore is enabled by default.
 User needs to set the timer value to zero to disable it.